-Parathas are traditional Indian flat bread made with wheat flour.
-These parathas are made with maida and stuffed with chicken and egg mixture, much similar to Ceylon parotta .
+Parathas are traditional Indian flat bread made with wheat flour, typically famous in North India.
+South Indians have their own style.. termed Parotta which is similar but kind of artistic 🙂 This recipe is somewhere inbetween both… combining both styles.
+These parathas are made with maida and stuffed with chicken and egg mixture, much similar to Ceylon parotta.

 |Ingredients for Dough|